 One of the most sought after buffo basses in the opera world, Donato DiStefano has sung at the Metropolitan Opera, La Scala, Munich, Paris, Brussels, Toronto, Dallas, Hamburg, Washington, Tokyo, Frankfurt, and Miami, just to name a few.

-Recent engagements include Mustafa in Nancy, Simone in Gianni Schicchi in Toronto and the Saito Kinen Festival 2018, Bartolo in Leipzig and Munich, and Don Magnifico in Valencia, Melitone in La Fortza del Destino with the Staattheater St. Gallen, Il Matrimonio Segreto in Köln, and Mustafa in Avignon.
+Recent engagements include Mustafa in Nancy, Simone in Gianni Schicchi in Toronto and the Saito Kinen Festival 2018, Bartolo in Leipzig and Munich, Don Magnifico in Valencia, Melitone in La Fortza del Destino with the Staattheater St. Gallen, Il Matrimonio Segreto in Köln, and Mustafa in Avignon.
 He was also recently heard at the Dallas Opera as Don Pasquale, the Metropolitan Opera as Simone in Gianni Schicchi, and the Washington National Opera as Bartolo in Il barbiere di Siviglia, a role he reprised in Leipzig, Munich and Lisbon.
 Other recent engagements included a return to Washington, Toronto, the Dallas Opera and Massy and the rarely performed Stellidaura with the Innsbruck Festival on tour.
 In the summer of 2016 he also performed Il Matrimonio Segreto at the Innsbruck Festival.
 This past season he performed Simone in Gianni Schicchi with the Saito Kinen Festival, Sacristan in Tosca, Il Trittico with Bayerische Staatsoper in Munich, and Geronimo in Il Matrimonio Segreto in Cologne.
 Future engagements include his return to the Canadian Opera Company as Alcindoro/Benoit in Boheme.

 In 2010-2011 he returned to the Canadian Opera Company as Don Magnifico in La Cenerentola, debuted the Minnesota Opera as Don Magnifico, and performed Rossini’s Bartolo in Leipzig and Hamburg.
 In the 2008-2009 season he was Don Magnifico in La Cenerentola at La Monnaie in Brussels and L’Opéra National de Lorraine in Nancy, in the title role of Gianni Schicchi in Frankfurt, and as Don Basilio in Leipzig.
 In 2006/07 he appeared as Bartolo in Dallas, Simone in Gianni Schicchi for his Metropolitan Opera debut, the title role of Gianni Schicchi in Tel Aviv, and Geronte in the Florida Grand Opera’s production of Manon Lescaut.
 In 2007-08 he returned to Toronto as Bartolo in Nozze di Figaro and debuted at L’Opera de Montreal as Bartolo in Barbiere di Siviglia.